modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	</table>
 	</div>

-!!! quote "Box 6.2.
-Issues requiring explaining models in Lamb´s Lecture."
+!!! quote "Box 6.2. *Issues requiring explaining models in Lamb´s Lecture*."

 	- Spectroscopic studies of the hydrogen fine structure served to test the Dirac theory; however some unexplained discrepancy appeared between calculations and measurements.
 	- According to the solution of Dirac´s equation for the hydrogen atom, in the Hα line of the Balmer series the levels $2S_{1/2}$ and $2P_{1/2}$ must have the same energy.